sensedeep/custom-metrics/README.md

 |Acme/Metrics|launches|mission == ISS-service|

 The `buffer` option can be provided to optimize metric load by aggregating calls to emit().
 See [Buffering](#buffering) for details.

+The `log` option if set to true, will emit debug trace to the console.

 ### query